-IVMS data have been retrieved and analysed from January 2018 to October 2024.
+IVMS data have been retrieved and analysed from January 2018 to December 2024.
 There was no towed demersal gear activity within the site during this time period.
-It is not thought that activity will occur within the site, however this can not be ruled out.
+It is not thought that activity will occur within the site, however this cannot be ruled out.

-IVMS data will be reviewed for the site on a monthly basis going forward.
-An alert can be set up on the IVMS data hub to notify Officers of when fishing vessels access the site.
-An internal record will be created for these monthly reviews with a review summary being produced at the end of each year and sent to Natural England (NE).
+IVMS data will be reviewed for the site on a weekly basis going forward.
+An internal record will be created for these weekly reviews with a review summary being produced at the end of each year and sent to Natural England (NE).

-4.0 Trigger points for HRA review
+4. Trigger points for HRA review